• Skip to primary navigation

 3. It Can Be Difficult To Remove

 If too much torque is applied, the choke tube can become fused with the barrel threads.
-This will make it impossible to backout or require a choke wrench to break it free.
+This will make it impossible to backout or require a choke wrench or extractor tool to break it free.
 Hand tightening is always the best way to avoid these conditions.

 Can Under-Tightening Choke Tubes Cause Problems?